djsudduth/wspr-reports/README.md

 # wspr-reports
-Reports and charts for amateur radio wspr hf propagation accuracy measurements
+Reports and charts for amateur radio wspr hf performance using propagation accuracy measurements

 ## wspr data
 Copy-paste data directly from wsprnet.org database query results page and save the data as 'wspr.txt' in the script folder.
 See example wspr.txt data in the repo.